Purpose and Policies of The Principia

 In the words of Mary Kimball Morgan, the Founder of The Principia, “Developing the power to think accurately, wisely, and with intelligent discrimination; cultivating the ability to dissect thought and to discard that which is not constructive in daily living; strengthening the capacity to form high ideals and the courage necessary for standing by those ideals until they are outlined in Christian character — that is the work The Principia regards as true education.”

-The institution shall help everyone express and demonstrate their own best selves — rather than to be guided by vanity, the desire for popularity, blind acceptance of fads, or susceptibility to personal influence.
-Every effort shall be made to eliminate superficiality.
-Unnecessary formality shall be avoided.
-However, correct and dignified procedures which are unrelated to pride or personal position, but are consistent with the purpose of The Principia’s work, shall be observed at appropriate times.
+1. Principia emphasizes that which is direct, simple, natural, and honest.
+We help each other express mutual respect and our best selves rather than being guided by superficiality, the desire for popularity, blind acceptance of fads, or susceptibility to undue personal influence.
+Respectful and dignified procedures and traditions consistent with the purpose of Principia's work should be followed at appropriate times.

 1. Principia is an inclusive educational institution and strives to provide all its community members access to opportunities and responsibilities for which they are eligible.
 The Board of Trustees, administration, faculty, staff, and students will strive to advance their skills in understanding and supporting all community members.
 “Love is impartial and universal in its adaptation and bestowals” (Science and Health, p.
 13).